nueverest/blowdrycss/readme.rst

   early non-greedy match between ``<%--`` and the closing ``%>`` of a commented out expression.
   Which contrasts with the desired closing substring of ``--%>``.
 |
+| **0.2.6** -- Created a filehandler.FileModificationComparator which runs under watchdog mode.
+This
+  feature dramatically improves efficiency by only adding classes based on the files that changed before the last run of blowdrycss.
+The current CSS class selectors are now stored within the scope of the watchdog wrapper.

+  A LimitTimer expires periodically (default is 30 minutes).
+The expiration triggers a parses of all files to delete unused classes.

+  For those upgrading the package be sure to add ``time_limit = 1800`` to your current ``blowdrycss_settings.py``.

+  Class selectors that were deleted by the user during file modification are temporarily ignored since all eligible files (including the ones not modified) would need to be parsed before deletion should be authorized.
+Deletion and full, comprehensive scans of all files now occurs every 1800 seconds (30 minutes).
+This value can be increased or decreased in the settings file by changing ``time_limit``.

+  Added basic high-level design files.

+  Force pypandoc==1.1.3 since pandoc doesn't properly install on Windows in version 1.2.

+  Commented out pip and setuptools from requirements.txt.

+  PEP8 and typo corrections.

 Why the name blowdrycss?
 ~~~~~~~~~~~~~~~~~~~~~~~~